 The other day I walked into a Starbucks during a really busy period.
 I spotted an open table, put my stuff down, and decided to order my drink on the Starbucks App since the line was way too long.
 About five minutes later my drink was ready, so I picked it up and walked back to my table.
-Two older ladies were sitting next to me and when I sat down, one of them put her newspaper down and asked if she could ask me a question (redundant, I know).
+Two older ladies were sitting next to me.
+When I sat down, one of them put her newspaper down and asked if she could ask me a question (redundant, I know).
 When I said yes she asked me, “I noticed you ordered your drink through your phone.
 I assume you don’t carry much cash around?”
 The safe answer to that is always “No” but in my case it’s actually true.
 “But how do you know how much you’re spending?
 How do you know whether you spent $10 this month, $100 or $1,000?”

 At the moment, pretty much all of my credit card spending is going on the Discover it Miles card, which is offering 3% cash back during the first year.
-I use the card quite a bit to buy gift cards, so mixing in some regular spending is a good idea.
-My monthly hosting fees automatically get charged to my Bank of America Alaska card – I set it up that way some time ago and haven’t had the time to change it.
+I use the card bit to buy tons of gift cards, so mixing in regular spending is a good idea.
+My monthly hosting fees automatically get charged to my Bank of America Alaska card.
+I set it up that way some time ago and haven’t had the time to change it.
 It’s certainly not a priority and does help keep account activity normal on the card in case of the occasional giftcards.com order.

 Subscribe to Blog via Email